 In order to identify and engage students in need of support in meeting academic and professional standards, the School has established the Academic and Professional Development (APD) Committee.
-The Chair of the Student Development Committee (SDC) serves as Chair of the ad hoc APD Committee.
-The committee consists of the SDC Chair, the student's mentor (if appropriate), and one other faculty member appointed by the SDC Chair.
-If the SDC Chair holds a potential adjudicative role in the appeals process, the Dean of the Garland School of Social Work will appoint another member of the SDC to serve as chair.
-If the mentor holds a potential adjudicative role in the appeals process, the SDC Chair will appoint an interim mentor for the duration of the process.
-After the matter is resolved, the SDC Chair will reassign the student to his/her previous mentor.
+The Chair of the ad hoc APD Committee will be appointed by the dean or the dean's designee.
+The committee consists of the APD Chair, the student's mentor (if appropriate), and one other faculty member appointed by the APD Chair.
+If the APD Chair holds a potential adjudicative role in the appeals process, the Dean of the Garland School of Social Work will appoint another member of the faculty to serve as chair.
+If the mentor holds a potential adjudicative role in the appeals process, the APD Chair will appoint an interim mentor for the duration of the process.
+After the matter is resolved, the APD Chair will reassign the student to his/her previous mentor.